makersacademy/bowling-challenge/README.md

 The scorecard is created using JavaScript and JQuery.
 Tests are written using Jasmine.

-The business log adds frames to the game and keeps score.
+The business logic adds frames to the game and keeps score.
 I've written additional logic into the interface to limit number of frames and bonus rolls.

 ### Bowling — how does it work?